TrvTab/Bridge/README.md

 To run the client, go into client directory and put in the command `npm start`.
 The client will be running on `http://localhost:3000`.

+## Deployed Version

+The deployed version of the app can be found here[https://trvtab.github.io/bridge-deploy/]